 AAR earns 2023 Military Friendly® Employer designations

-/EIN News/ -- Wood Dale, Illinois, Nov.
+Wood Dale, Illinois, Nov.
 11, 2022 (GLOBE NEWSWIRE) -- AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, announced today that it earned the 2023 Military Friendly® Employer Gold designation and 2023 Military Friendly® Spouse Employer designation.
+AIR, a leading provider of aviation services to commercial and government operators, MROs, and OEMs, announced today that it earned the 2023 Military Friendly® Employer Gold designation and 2023 Military Friendly® Spouse Employer designation.

 Institutions earning the Military Friendly® Employer designations were evaluated using both public data sources and responses from a proprietary survey.
 Over a thousand companies participated in the 2023 Military Friendly® survey.